-The main result of this section is that even in this very general class of models, RATL is still incompatible with Stochastic Impatience.
+The main result of this section is that even in this very general class of models, violations of RSTL are still incompatible with Stochastic Impatience.
 As GL-BDU only restricts preferences over binary and equal-chance lotteries, we will focus on this type of lotteries.